Scroll down the page for lots of parental resources to support your child's online safety.

 TELL - Tell a parent, carer or a trusted adult if someone, or something, makes you feel uncomfortable or worried.

-Remember there is always support available if you need it.
+There is always support available if you need it.
 Contact the school directly if you have any worries concerning your child’s safety online.

 Complete the survey below to help us learn more about how you use the Internet and how we can support you in doing so safely.